jackdevonshire/Savings-Account-Calculator/README.md

     - Maximum age limit of 50 years old, after this age you cannot deposit into an ISA
     - Maximum starting age limit of 40 years old, you must make your first payment into an ISA before this age
   - Withdrawals
-    - This program will model ALL withdrawals with a 25% withdrawal charge, this is because Lifetime ISA's are meant for long term saving.
-In reality, the withdrawal charge will be applied, unless you are:
+    - This program will model ALL withdrawals with a 25% withdrawal charge.
+In reality, this charge is not applied if the withdrawal reason meets the LISA rules (e.g. buying a house)
-        - Buying your first house that costs under 450k
-        - Aged 60 or over
-        - Terminally ill and have less than 12 months to live

 - Tax
   - I may aswell switch career if I become an expert on how savings are taxed.
 Tax is not modelled by this program.

-## Disclaimer
-This is just a personal portfolio project.
-It may contain issues, and it's models of accounts may be incorrect or outdated, so please don't use it to actually plan your savings...It would probably be a bad idea without verifying the numbers yourself.
+- Extra Assumptions:
+  - This program adds interest and compounds it based on an accounts opening date, in actuality this could be different based on the account provider.